zugaldia/android-robocar/docs/pages/hardware.md

   * Recommended: You could use a different battery pack for the motors and for the Raspberry Pi but we recommend using the same for both to make things simpler.
 For example, you could buy a portable charger like [this one](https://www.amazon.com/gp/product/B00Z9QVE4Q/) ($29.99) that supports two USB ports.

   * Alternative: A cheaper option is to simply use a 4xAA battery holder [like this one](https://www.adafruit.com/products/830) ($2.95) for the motors.

+* Cable, to connect the Motor Hat to the battery.

+  * Recommended: [USB to TTL Serial Cable](https://www.adafruit.com/product/954) ($9.95).
+In fact, this cable is designed for more than this, you can use it to [connect to the serial debug console](https://developer.android.com/things/hardware/raspberrypi.html), which is always handy.

+  * Alternative: You can roll your own, which is much cheaper.

 ### Optional elements